-The opaque color contacts illustrated in the picture opposite are worn by a model with dark brown eyes.
-She is wearing jade green lenses from the Acuvue 2 Colours range.
+The opaque color contacts illustrated in the picture opposite are prefect for patients with dark eyes, for example brown or dark grey.
+The colour shown is Green from the Freshlook Colors range.

 If your natural eye color is dark, maybe green or brown, then you can still try blue colored lenses as these opaque contacts won't let your natural eye tone show through.
 Likewise, blue-eyed people can experiment with a change to brown or green eyes.

-If you want to completely change eye color, I suggest you take a look at the various opaque colored contacts available from the major brands Acuvue and Freshlook.
-My page on color contacts for dark eyes has full details of the main brands, the colors available and what discounts are available.
+If you want to completely change eye color, I suggest you take a look at the various opaque colored contacts currently available from the major brands Freshlook and Air Optix Colors.
+My page on color contacts for dark eyes has full details of the key brands, the colors available and what discounts are available.